-Insolvency Service UK Construction Insolvencies (June 2023): 387 UK construction firms went out of business in June 2023, which is 23.2% higher than a year ago and 46.0% higher than in January 2020, prepandemic, according to the Government's Insolvency Service.
-We are seeing the sharp downturns in the two largest construction sectors, private housing and private housing rm&i, affect firms although we still haven't seen the full impacts as yet.
+Insolvency Service UK Construction Insolvencies (July 2023): 275 construction firms in the UK went out of business in July 2023, which is 21.7% lower than a year ago but still 3.8% higher than in January 2020, pre-pandemic, according to the Government's Insolvency Service.
+On a monthly basis, the number of insolvencies is volatile but it has now been higher than the pre-pandemic level for 21 consecutive months.
+It is worth noting that we haven't seen the full impact of the most recent falls in house building or delays to infrastructure on contractor insolvencies yet.

-The largest impacts were on the smaller, specialist sub-contractors and 59% (222) of the construction firms that went under in June were specialist contractors.
-As well as the recent sharp downturns in private housing and private housing rm&i demand, specialist contractors have had to deal with an array of supply side issues such as materials cost rises, IR35, reverse charge VAT, skills shortages, planning delays and cost issues, which have hit financial viability.
-It is worth noting that whilst specialist contractors have been the worst hit, main building contractors still accounted for 36% (144) of construction insolvencies in June so they are increasingly not immune to the issues.
+The largest impacts of the insolvencies remain on smaller, specialist sub-contractors and 59% (156) of the construction firms that went under in July were specialist contractors.
+As the CPA has previously highlighted, in addition to the recent sharp downturns in private housing and private housing rm&i demand, specialist contractors have had to deal with an array of supply side issues such as materials cost rises, IR35, reverse charge VAT, skills shortages, planning delays and cost issues, which have hit financial viability.
+It is worth noting that whilst specialist contractors have been the worst hit, main building contractors still accounted for 36% (107) of construction insolvencies in July so they are not immune to the issues.

-Clearly insolvencies are volatile on a monthly basis so it is worth highlighting that 4,282 UK construction firms went out of business in the year to June 2023, which is 16.5% higher than a year ago, 35.1% higher than in the year to January 2020, pre-pandemic, and construction insolvencies in the year to June 2023 were at their highest level since the financial crisis yet again, surpassing last month's highest since the financial crisis figure.
+As insolvencies are volatile on a monthly basis, it is worth highlighting that 4,205 UK construction firms went out of business in the year to July 2023, which is 9.2% higher than a year ago, 32.6% higher than in the year to January 2020, pre-pandemic, and construction insolvencies in the year to July 2023 were at their third highest level since the financial crisis and it was only higher in the previous two months.